-If your workshop is small like mine, every square inch is prime real estate and you have to get creative about organization.
+If your woodworking shop is small like mine, every square inch is prime real estate and you have to get creative about organization.
 Ive always wanted a good router table but I never was happy with the little one I bought at Home Depot, so I decided to build my own.

 This home-built table has a small footprint, so I can set it aside when Im not using it.
-When I need it, I can just set it on top of my tablesaw or the tailgate of my truck.
+When I need it, I can just set it on top of my table saw or the tailgate of my truck.

-I didnt build the table top itself; I ordered the top and fence from Rockler Woodworking and Hardware; it was the best deal I could find for the excellent quality.
+I didnt build the table top surface itself; I ordered the top and fence from Rockler Woodworking and Hardware; it was the best deal I could find for the excellent quality.

 The materials needed for this project are fairly straightforward:

 (2) 1 X 12 X 10.
 I used poplar lumber since it is a stable but affordable hardwood.
 Not to mention, I admire the color streaks; it might as well be easy on the eyes, yeah?

 (6) galvanized angle brackets (Simpson Strong-Tie® A21Z, although something similar would work as well).

 (24) #6 X 3/4 brass wood screws (stainless steel are good too)

 (10) #8 X 1-1/4 brass wood screws (stainless steel are good too)